 Nuxt Going Full-Stack: How to Handle Authorization?

-This part, in any application, is crucial for security reasons.
-You don't want to expose sensitive data, like a user's email address or password, or leak private information that could compromise your users privacy and your business.
+Authorization is a critical aspect of any application for security purposes.
+It is imperative to protect sensitive data, such as a user's email address or password, and prevent the disclosure of private information that could compromise user privacy and your business integrity.

-Just a reminder: authentication is about verifying the identity of a user, while authorization is about granting or denying access to resources based on the user's role or permissions.
+To clarify: authentication involves verifying a user's identity, whereas authorization involves permitting or denying access to resources based on the user's role or permissions.

-While building Orion, I had to deal with this issue and I've tried different approaches.
-In this article, I'll share with you many ways to handle authorization in a NuxtHub application, from the simplest to the most advanced.
-It's important to note that the most advanced way is not the best for all applications.
+While building Orion, I confronted this challenge and experimented with various approaches.
+In this article, I'll share several strategies to manage authorization in a NuxtHub application, ranging from the simplest to the most sophisticated methods.
+It is crucial to understand that the most complex method is not necessarily the best for every application.

-Orion is a community-driven collection of templates for your next project, from landing pages to complete web applications.
-NuxtHub is deployment and administration platform for Nuxt, powered by Cloudflare.
+Orion serves as a community-driven collection of templates for your projects, from landing pages to complete web applications.
+NuxtHub functions as a deployment and management platform for Nuxt, powered by Cloudflare.

 export default defineEventHandler(async (event) => {